wwpdb-dictionaries/mmcif_ddl/docs/ext-secondary-condition.md

 In the case of the example above, two secondary key combinations will be created.
 The first one, indicated by "id1", will contain combinations of values for the "_entity_poly_seq.entity_id" and "_entity_poly_seq.num" items.
 The second one (indicated by "id2) will contain combinations of values for "_entity_poly_seq.mon_id" and "_entity_poly_seq.num".

 ### Enforcement of Secondary Keys
-When defining and checking for secondary keys in a Cif file using dictionary-related tools, a pair is created containing the key_id item and the item_name item for each row of the loop. item_name values are grouped by key_id and, for each row of a category table, the columns associated with each item_name are checked to make sure the combination of all column values is unique.
+When defining and checking for secondary keys in a Cif file using dictionary-related tools, a pair is created containing the key_id item and the item_name item for each row of the loop.
+From this, item_name values are separated into vectors based on their key_id so that a given vector contains a list of all item names that were paired with the same key_id.
+A map containing all of the vectors is created and iterated through.
+For each vector in the map, the values of the category table are checked row by row based on the columns associated with each item_name in the vector.
+If the combination of all values in a row is unique, the secondary key is valid.

 #### Example for key_id "id1"
 Below is a representation of the entity_poly_seq category table